 - Tax exclusion on the sale of the investment if the investment is held for at least 10 years

-The capital gain deferral and step-up in basis are great benefits, however, the largest and most impactful benefit that comes from investing in Opportunity Zone Funds is the permanent tax exclusion on the appreciation of the investment.
+The capital gain deferral is a potentially great benefit for investors, however, the largest and most impactful benefit that comes from investing in Opportunity Zone Funds is the permanent tax-exclusion on the appreciation of the investment.

 This is best illustrated through an example: